 - Socially innovative

-- Respectful of Indigenous Peoples and traditions
+- Respectful of Indigenous peoples and traditions

 - Impactful

 - Reflective

-Situated in its wider context, this LTRM expresses how we work at Royal Roads and connects to both what we learn, teach and research, and most importantly, why we work at Royal Roads.
+Situated in its wider context, this LTRM expresses how we work at RRU and connects to both what we learn, teach and research (common threads running through our work, such as leadership, social innovation and sustainability), and most importantly, why we work at RRU, to help to create LIFE.CHANGING learning experiences in service of positive social change.

 This document contains three parts: Part 1 describes the model's evolution and theoretical foundations, Part 2 sets out the model itself, and Part 3 charts the next steps in its ongoing evolution.
-In the Appendix are our research methods.
+Appendix A sets out our research methods.